buildtimetrend/python-lib/README.md

 Copyright (C) 2014 Dieter Adriaenssens <ruleant@users.sourceforge.net>

+This software was originally released under GNU General Public License version 3 or any later version, all commits contributed from 27th of November 2014 on, are contributed as GNU Affero General Public License.
+Hence the project is considered to be GNU Affero General Public License from 27th of November 2014 on.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.